msft-teams/tools/TeamsSampleHub/README.md

     Enable implicit grant by checking the following boxes:
     ✔ ID Token
     ✔ Access Token
 14. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description      (Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its Value; we will need it later.
+Once the client secret is created, copy its value, it need to be placed in the appsettings.json.

 ### Publish your Sample Hub to your Azure subscription using Visual Studio